udborets/online-gallery/README.md

 # Todo

-- `fix albums creating and fetching functions`

-- `fix photos creating and fetching functions`

-- `update gallery page albums styling`

-- `update album page photos styling`
+- `fetch album photos on "Gallery" page enter`

-- `create user page components`
+- `create "Me" page UI`

-- `create logic for album and photos displaying`

-- `fix user name getter so there will be only unique names`
+- `add abitily to update user avatar`

+- `understand how to create albums in Google Firebase`

+- `add abitily to upload photos in "Album" page`

+- `don't oversleep the university :d`

 - `and much more :)`